FIND PRICES OF BASEBALL CARDS

 Once you have the key details on the player, year, brand, and condition assessed, it’s time to start researching recent sold prices online.
 The two leading sources for this are eBay and price guide/database sites like PSA SMR Price Guide, Beckett, and Baseball Card Exchange.
 On eBay, use the “sold listings” filter to only view completed auctions of similar cards to see what they actually sold for after bidding wars.
 Price guide sites aggregate data from recent sales to provide estimated market values.

-Read also: PRICING FOR BASEBALL CARDS TOPPS 1977
+Read also: FIND THE VALUE OF BASEBALL CARDS

 Always look at multiple recent examples when possible as single sale outliers can skew results.
 Be aware that rare, highly sought after cards may sell above listed prices in heated auctions too.
 Knowing typical sale trends over time helps determine if a certain period saw unusually high or low prices for that card that may not be sustainable.
 Factoring in these real world sale comps is crucial for getting a realistic value assessment.